If you own a business and don’t yet have a disaster recovery plan in place, these data loss statistics might make you think again.

 - Update your plan.
 As businesses change and technology develops, it’s important to regularly revisit your disaster recovery plan.
 Potential changes may involve a new antivirus software or cloud provider, for example.

-- 0.4 4.
-22% of small businesses cease business after a ransomware attack
+- 7. 97% of data is recovered after a ransomware attack

 - 8. The average cost of downtime is up to $11,600 per minute

 - 9. 93% of small businesses store data or backups in the cloud

 - 10. 96% of business experienced an outage in a 3-year period

 - Tips for an effective disaster recovery plan